-What is Naloxone or Narcan?
+What is Naloxone or Narcan®?

-Naloxone is a prescription medication that can quickly reverse an opioid overdose, it goes by the brand names Narcan® or Evzio®.
+Naloxone is an over-the-counter medication that can quickly reverse an opioid overdose, it usually goes by the brand name Narcan®.
 Naloxone attaches to opioid receptors in the brain blocking the effects of opioid drugs.
 It can return an overdose victim's breathing that has slowed or even stopped to normal.
 Naloxone only works on opioid based drugs like heroin, fentanyl and hydrocodone.

-Naloxone is available for at home use in a nasal spray (Narcan®) and an auto-injectable (Evzio®).
+Naloxone is available for at home use in a nasal spray (Narcan®).
 If someone you care about is struggling with an addiction to prescription opiates or street drugs like heroin, talk to a doctor about keeping a supply of naloxone on hand.
 When properly administered, naloxone can be a lifesaving treatment in the event of an overdose.